 The 3-2-1 Backup Rule is an easy way to backup your data.
 It stands for 3 copies of your data, in at least two different locations and at least one of them offsite.
 And yes, in the cloud in considered a different location and is offsite.
 Many businesses are opting for cloud backup as one copy of data and on-premises backup as the second copy of their data.

 When backing up your data you also want to establish your response time objective and response point objective.
 Recovery Time Objective (RTO) is a time, within which all operations must be back to normal after disaster strikes.
 Recovery Point Objective (RPO) is a maximum period on which data and operations can be lost between the last backup and the disruptive event.
-These are VERY important to keep operations going if hit with a cyberattack.
+These are VERY crucial to keep operations going if hit with a cyberattack.
 Our suggestion is to establish these metrics and then test your backups regularly.

 As mentioned in the previous blog, training employees is one of the most effective ways to reduce a ransomware attack because 95% of them are cause by human error.
 Training employees on cyber security should be the standard for every employee and part of the onboarding process of a new employee.